 And, last but not least, the offsites.
 This is the week when the team works remotely from some vacation destination and gets to do some bonding.
 I’d like to tell you more about them but, unfortunately, the team is adamant on this one: “what happens at the offsite, stays at the offsite.”

 In the spirit of continuous learning & development, the engineering team also gets to attend different conferences, events and workshops around the world.
 Next stop: Budapest.
 The team will be attending the CRAFT Conference there at the end of this month.
-Have fun guys, enjoy the pálinka and say hello to Candutas!*
+Have fun guys — and enjoy the pálinka!

 To sum up, hire for talent and culture fit, get the new team members acquainted with your culture pronto and make sure the perks you offer reinforce your values and the team-building experience.
 Of course other things like the office space itself, policies such as flexible hours and holidays or how the team members work among themselves (daily standups, learning sessions) all encourage and maintain other aspects of our culture but I’ll leave those for future posts.

 And since I’m sure you’re all dying to know whether we chose a film for the movie night, can’t wait to hear what the last pranks at the office are, and need to read all about the last meetups and whether there has been a party worth mentioning lately, I’ll dedicate the next post to those.

 I hope the wait until then isn’t unbearable 😉 Until next time!